MINE-Lab-ND/MINE-Lab-ND/_pages/home.md

 **Jul.
 2024** Two papers are accepted by CIKM 2024, one paper is accepted by USENIX Security 2024, and one paper is accepted by  Journal of the American Chemical Society (JACS).

+**Jul.
+2024** Dr. Zhang is the co-investigator of the first Seed Transformative Interdisciplinary Research (STIR) grants (Project: atomic scale analog computing and physical neural networks).

 **May.
 2024** Congratulations to Ziyi!
 The 15th PhD graduated from our lab, with his thesis--Exploring Trustworthy Concerns in Computer Vision: From Deterministic To Generative Domains.

 **May.
 2024** Two paper are accepted by ICML 2024, one paper is accepted by ACL 2024, two papers are accepted by KDD 2024, and one paper is accepted by IJCAI 2024.
 Congratulations to Yue Huang, Yujun, Taicheng, Zhenwen and Ziyi.